FaisalMir/Water-Gun-Turret/README.md

 DIY Builder.
 “How To Make A DIY Arduino Obstacle Avoiding Car At Home” Online video clip.
 YouTube.
 20 Feb.
 2019,  Web, https://www.youtube.com/watch?v=1n_KjpMfVT0

 # Repository Contents
-This repository will contain all the matrials and requirements needed to build this project.
-That entails the librarys that need to be installed and the materials I used, all of which will have a link if you wanted to know the exact one I used.
+This repository will contain all the materials and requirements needed to build this project.
+That entails the libraries that need to be installed and the materials I used, all of which will have a link if you want to know the exact one I used.
 # Requirements and Materials
 - Motorized Nerf gun or water gun: [Amazon.ca](https://www.amazon.ca/gp/product/B00KERBL66/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1)